Maliki faces struggle to secure third term as Iraqi PM

 Maliki' Kurdish and Sunni opponents also nurse eight years of grievances against him.

-They fault him for not sharing power with them in his second term after it had been agreed they were supposed to apportion the defence, interior and intelligence apparatus.
+They fault him for not sharing power with them in his second term after it had been agreed they were supposed to apportion the defense, interior and intelligence apparatus.

 They are angry at his chasing his Sunni vice president and a finance minister out of Iraq with arrest warrants since U.S. troops left Iraq at the end of 2011.